sf-wdi-19-20/staging-modules/w1_d3_3_control_flow_lab/README.md

   * How would you fix "1 bottles of beer"?
   * How would you change "0" to "No more"?
-  * Use a prompt to ask the user how many verses they want to hear.
+  * Use a JavaScript `prompt` to ask the user how many verses they want to hear.

 ###Exercise 2: Login